euthumos/mlcourse/07-midterm/README.md

 The data for this project is sourced from the [Kaggle competition](https://www.kaggle.com/competitions/playground-series-s3e24/overview); it's important to note that it is synthetic data.

-## **Structure of the repository**

-The repository contains the next files and folders:
-* `data/train.csv` - labeled dataset
-* `data/test.csv` - unlabeled dataset for testing on Kaggle
-* `data/sample_submission.csv` - unlabeled dataset for submition on Kaggle
-* `notebook.ipynb` - notebook with EDA and ML model training
-* `model.pkl` - saved final GBDT model
-* `Pipfile` and `Pipfile.lock` - configuration files that specify the project's dependencies
-* `train.py` - script for model training
-* `preprocessing.py` - feature engeneering
-* `predict.py` - script for deploying a web service (Flask) using the final model
-* `Dockerfile` - encapsulating the Flask application within a container.
-* `request_cloud.py` - script for generating predictions using the deployed application on GCP
-* `request_local.py` - script for generating predictions using the deployed application (whether encapsulated in a container or not)
-* `images` - folder with images
-* `README.md` - project documentation

 ## **Dataset description**

 Dataset source: https://www.kaggle.com/competitions/playground-series-s3e24/data